The Commons at Windekind

 Integrating Private and Public Spaces

-The Commons model of ownership that includes nine individually owned house sites of approximately one acre.
-Each of the nine households will own a 1/9 share of the remaining 131 acres or the equivalent of 14.5 acres per family.
-Marijke and I will stay in the original farmhouse as equal members and also own 1/9th of the Common Land.
-Two current rental cottages Breidablick and Campanula are part of the Commons, Breidablick has been sold while Campanula is still available.
-Six private house sites are also for sale and new homes can be built on them, One of these parcels have been sold.
+The Commons model of ownership includes eight individually owned house sites that range in size from one acre to over four acres.
+Each of the eight households will also own a 1/9 share of the remaining 131 acres the equivalent of more than 15 acres per family depending on the size of the private parcel.
+Marijke and I will live in the original farmhouse as equal members owning 1/9th of the Common Land.
+Two cottages, Breidablick and Campanula, are part of the Commons, Breidablick has been sold while Campanula is still available.
+Six private house sites are also for sale and new homes can be built on them, we will help you do that.